DrK-Lo/2017OAExp_Oysters/README.md

 The **figures\/** directory holds a figure(s) output during the initial filtering steps to visualizing the alignment of sequences relative to various parts of the genome (introns, exons, coding regions, etc.).

+The **notebook\/** directory contains a log of all major data entries and a brief description of what was done.

 The **input_files\/** directory hold various files that are used in the initial bioinformatics processing steps, such as config and adapter files, and the preliminary data analysis (metadata).

 The **markdown_files\/** holds a markdown for the initial bioinformatics pipeline used to get from raw sequences to a count matrix and the R code used for preliminary analyses.
 The initial steps mostly followed the EecSeq pipeline with some small modifications.